argonne-lcf/dlio_benchmark/docs/source/examples.rst

 Examples
 =============

-We here list a set of example workloads.
+Here we list a set of example workloads.
 In the first example, we show the benchmarking process, including generating the dataset, running the benchmark with profiling, and processing the logs and profiling data.
 For the rest of the workloads, we list the YAML configure files.

 UNET3D: 3D Medical Image Segmentation
 ---------------------------------------